This unmarked lantern was probably made by the Pitner Gasoline Lighting Co., Chicago, IL,

 These double mantle lanterns have the original mica globes

-with a windowed door in the mica globe for lighting.
+with a windowed door or lighting hole> in the mica globe for lighting.

-The lantern on the right is in Joe Pagan's collection.
+while the lower lantern is in Joe Pagan's collection.

 An unusual lantern design from Prentiss-Wabers Co.,